 The personal child health record (red book)

 Shortly before or after your baby is born, you'll be given a personal child health record (PCHR).
-This usually has a red cover and is often called the "red book".
-It's a handy way for you to keep track of your child's health and progress, and can be shared with their health professionals.
+This usually has a red cover and is known as the "red book".

-It's a good idea to take your baby's red book with you every time you visit the baby clinic, GP, or hospital.
-Your baby's health professionals will use it to record your child's weight and height, vaccinations, and other important health information.
+It's a good idea to take your baby's red book with you every time you visit the baby clinic or GP.

 You can also add information to the red book yourself.
-You may want to record any illnesses or accidents your baby has, and details of any medicines they take.
+You may want to record any illnesses or accidents your baby has, or any medicines they take.

-You'll find it helpful to keep the developmental milestones section of the red book up-to-date and fill in the relevant questionnaires before each routine review.
+You'll find it helpful to keep the developmental milestones section of the red book up to date too.

 What happens at your baby's reviews

-During your baby's reviews, your health visitor will discuss your baby's progress and ask if you have any concerns.
+During your baby's reviews your health visitor will discuss your baby's health and development, and ask if you have any concerns.

-If your baby was born prematurely, their developmental age will be calculated from your original due date, not from the actual date they were born, until they are two years old.
+If your baby was born prematurely, their developmental age will be calculated from your original due date, not from the actual date they were born, until they are 2 years old.

 When your baby will have their reviews

-Your baby will usually have reviews at the ages outlined below.
-If you have any concerns at other times, contact your health visitor or GP, or go to your local baby clinic.
+Your baby will usually have reviews at the ages we talk about on this page.
+If you have any concerns at other times, you can contact a health visitor or GP, or go to your local baby clinic.

 Shortly after birth

 Your baby will be weighed at birth and again during their first week.
 They will also have a thorough physical examination within 72 hours of being born.
-A medical professional will usually check your baby's eyes, heart, hips, and – for baby boys – testes.
+A health professional will usually check your baby's eyes, heart, hips and – for baby boys – testicles.